Austin Corbett

-Austin Corbett (born September 5, 1995) is an American professional football center for the Carolina Panthers of the National Football League (NFL).
+Austin Corbett (born September 5, 1995) is an American professional football center for the Buffalo Bills of the National Football League (NFL).
 Corbett played for Reed High School in Sparks, Nevada.
 Starting as a walk on, he played college football for the Nevada Wolf Pack.

+Early life

+Corbett graduated from Edward C. Reed High School in Sparks, Nevada, where he was a member of two regional championship teams in 2012 and 2013.
+He was a First team All-Region and All-State in 2012.
+Besides football, he lettered in wrestling, basketball and track and field, he was even a First team All-State in shot put in 2013.
+He was a member of the National Honor Society and freshman mentor council.

 College career

 Before the 2017 season, Corbett had more experience than any other offensive lineman on the Wolf Pack.
 After the season, he received several team honors including being named the Basalite Big Blocker and a team captain.
 Overall, Corbett was a 4-year starter at left tackle for Nevada, taking over for his future Cleveland Browns teammate Joel Bitonio as Nevada's starting left tackle as a redshirt freshman.

 Following his senior season, Corbett was named as a semifinalist for the 2017 Burlsworth Trophy.
 He was also invited to the 2018 Senior Bowl.